spawnmarvel/powershell-cmd/README.md

 ## POWERSHELL

+### Good to know

-#### Using the PowerShell ISE is the preferred way to work with the scripting language, because it provides syntax highlighting, auto-filling of commands and other automation features that simplify script development and testing.
+Using the PowerShell ISE is the preferred way to work with the scripting language, because it provides syntax highlighting, auto-filling of commands and other automation features that simplify script development and testing.

+### ISE
-#### View modules use the ISE:
+View modules use the ISE

 ![Screenshot](https://github.com/spawnmarvel/powershell-cmd/blob/master/x_images/power_ise.jpg)

+### Get-ExecutionPolicy

-#### In addition, there is policy that restricts script execution.
+In addition, there is policy that restricts script execution.
 You can check this policy by running the Get-ExecutionPolicy command in PowerShell:
 ```ps1
 Get-ExecutionPolicy
 ```